groonga/groonga/doc/source/reference/commands/object_inspect.rst

 The ID of the inspected type.

-Here are ID list of builtin types:
+Here is an ID list of builtin types:

 .. list-table::
    :header-rows: 1